LegacyLeap Logo

 Legacyleap in Action: Verified Modernization Outcomes

-• Full-system comprehension: Graph-based modeling captures every EJB relationship before migration.
+• Full-system comprehension: Graph-based modeling surfaces EJB dependencies, transaction scopes, and cross-module interactions before transformation begins.

-• In-enterprise execution: Runs inside client environments, meeting compliance and regulatory requirements.
+• In-enterprise execution: Runs within client-controlled environments to meet security and regulatory requirements.

-• Beyond code refactoring: Auto-generates REST contracts, test suites, and container deployment manifests.
+• Beyond code refactoring: Generates REST contracts, test scaffolding, and deployment artifacts to support independent service rollout.

 Also read: Why Legacyleap Is Your AI Companion Platform for Enterprise-Scale Modernization.